sgmurphy/wordpress-plugins/admin-site-enhancements/README.md

 * **[FIXED][Pro] Admin Interface >> Admin Columns Manager**: fixed an issue with SureMembers Access Groups listing page not showing the group title and action links when Admin Columns Manager is active.
 Props to Volker D. for reporting the issue and facilitating troubleshooting.

 * **[FIXED][Pro] Admin Interface >> Admin Columns Manager**: nothing is listed in the Custom Fields section when organizing columns for WooCommerce Orders (shop_order), including custom fields from ACF.
 Props to Jacob E. for reporting the issue and providing additional information to help troubleshoot the issue.

-### 6.5.0 (2024.01.22) - ASE Free and Pro

-* **[NEW][Free][Pro] Content Management >> Media Library Infinite Scrolling**: Re-enable infinite scrolling in the grid view of the media library.
-Useful for scrolling through a large library.
-Props to [@benbaudart](https://wordpress.org/support/users/benbaudart/) for [suggesting this](https://wordpress.org/support/topic/feature-request-infinite-scroll-in-media-library/).

-* **[IMPROVED][Pro] Admin Interface >> Admin Columns Manager**: make WP core, ASE, ACF and Meta Box columns with values that are sortable to be automatically sortable, i.e. can be sorted ASC / DESC on clicking the column header. **To enable this, please open the admin columns manager for the post types you have, and click Save Changes**.
-Props to Julian S. and Uli L for suggesting a feature in this area.

-* **[IMPROVED][Free][Pro] Admin Interface >> Hide Admin Notices**: will now properly handle hiding notices on GenerateBlocks settings page.
-Props to [@tpfoster](https://wordpress.org/support/users/tpfoster/) for [reporting this](https://wordpress.org/support/topic/hide-admin-notices-doesnt-work-on-every-page/) in great detail, which helped with troubleshooting.

-* **[IMPROVED][Pro] Utilities >> Local User Avatar**: make sure local avatar is used for [get_avatar_url()](https://developer.wordpress.org/reference/functions/get_avatar_url/).
-Props to Sunny T. for reporting that Cwicly Image block does not load local avatar when "Dynamic Data >> WordPress >> Author Profile Picture" is selected as the data source, @ardyan for reporting gravatar image was still loaded on their site.

-* **[FIXED][Pro] Admin Interface >> Admin Columns Manager**: fixed an issue where Screen Options toggle was not properly toggling RankMath's SEO Title and SEO Desc columns.
-Props to Sunny T. for reporting the issue.

-* **[FIXED][Pro] Admin Interface >> Admin Columns Manager**: fixed missing column values from EDD Orders page.
-Props to Deborah S. for reporting the issue and helping with troubleshooting.

-* **[FIXED][Free][Pro] Optimizations >> Heartbeat Control**: fixed PHP warnign.
-Props to Maek M. for reporting the issue along with the error log entry.

-* **[FIXED][Free][Pro] Disable Components >> Disable Comments**: fixed PHP warning issue.
-Props to @ken0429ng for reporting the issue.

-* **[FIXED][Free][Pro] Fatal error on site migration**: fixed a fatal error that occurred after migrating a site with ASE configured.
-Props to Bart van O. and JW for reporting the issue and helping with troubleshooting.

-### 6.4.0 (2024.01.15) - ASE Free and Pro

-* **[NEW][Pro] Content Management >> Terms Order**: Enable custom ordering of terms from various "hierarchical" taxonomies.

-* **[IMPROVED][Pro] Admin Interface >> Admin Columns Manager**: allow extra columns, e.g. from plugins like WPML and Yoast SEO, to use their original title, which sometimes are icons, e.g. language/country flag to signify language, or traffic light to signify SEO score.
-Props to Sebastian A. for reporting the issue with WPML language column needing to use the original title, which is the language/country flag, different for each enabled languages.

-* **[IMPROVED[Pro] Admin Interface >> Admin Columns Manager**: added support for wp_block post type used for all user-created block patterns since WP v6.3.
-It will allow showing the sync status column added in the 'wp_pattern_sync_status' post meta.
-Props to Francois G. for suggesting this.

-* **[FIXED][Free][Pro] Admin Interface >> Hde Admin Notices**: fixed another PHP warning.

-* **[FIXED][Free][Pro] Settings page**: fixed plugin conflicts causing ASE settings page to go blank, i.e. does not work properly.
-This is usually caused by other plugins loading scripts on ASE settings page that causes some JS error.
-Two such plugins if active will no longer cause the issue.

-* **[FIXED][Free][Pro] Utilities >> Image Sizes Panel**: fixed fatal error in a certain scenario when GamiPress plugin is enabled.
-Props to Peter J. for reporting the issue complete with the relevant error log entry, which helped with troubleshooting.

-* **[FIXED][Free][Pro] Security >> Email Address Obfuscator**: fixed PHP warning on scenarios where user agent is not detectable.

-* **[FIXED][Pro] Content Management >> Custom Content Types**: fixed PHP warning during sanitization of checkbox fields during CPT creation / editing.
-Also fixed PHP warning when trying to detect post type label for the admin column in the Custom Post Types listing page.

 [**See the full changelog >>**](https://www.wpase.com/documentation/changelog/)